cfoust/cy/pkg/cy/api/docs-replay.md

 # doc: SearchForward

-Search for a string forwards in time.
+Search for a string forwards in time (in time mode) or in the scrollback buffer (in copy mode).

 # doc: SearchBackward

-Search for a string backwards in time.
+Search for a string backwards in time (in time mode) or in the scrollback buffer (in copy mode).

 # doc: TimePlay